SIVAMUPPALLA/Melanoma-CNN-Prediction/README.md

-#### Project Pipeline
-- Data Reading/Data Understanding → Defining the path for train and test images
+#### Data Reading/Data Understanding Project Pipeline Creating a route for training and testing photos
-- Dataset Creation→ Create train & validation dataset from the train directory with a batch size of 32.
-Also, make sure you resize your images to 180*180.
+- Dataset Creation With a batch size of 32, create a train and validation dataset from the train directory.
+Also, make sure your photos are 180*180 in size.
-- Dataset visualisation → Create a code to visualize one instance of all the nine classes present in the dataset
+- Dataset visualisation Write code to visualise one instance of each of the dataset's nine classes.
-- Model Building & training :
+- Model development and training:
-    Create a CNN model, which can accurately detect 9 classes present in the dataset.
-While building the model rescale images to normalize pixel values between (0,1).
+    Create a CNN model that can properly recognise the 9 classes in the dataset.
+Rescale photos to normalise pixel values between (0,1) when developing the model.
-- Choose an appropriate optimiser and loss function for model training
+- Select a suitable optimiser and loss function for model training.
-- Train the model for ~20 epochs
+- Run the model through 20 epochs.
-- Write your findings after the model fit, see if there is evidence of model overfit or underfit
+- After the model fit, write down your findings and look for indications of model overfit or underfit.
-- Choose an appropriate data augmentation strategy to resolve underfitting/overfitting **Model Building & training on the augmented data :**
-  - Create a CNN model, which can accurately detect 9 classes present in the dataset.
-While building the model rescale images to normalize pixel values between (0,1).
+- Select a suitable data augmentation approach to address underfitting and overfitting **Model construction and training on enhanced data:** - Create a CNN model that can properly recognise the 9 classes included in the dataset.
+Rescale photos to normalise pixel values between (0,1) when developing the model.
-  - Choose an appropriate optimiser and loss function for model training
+  - Select a suitable optimiser and loss function for model training.
-  - Train the model for ~20 epochs
+  - Run the model through 20 epochs.
-  - Write your findings after the model fit, see if the earlier issue is resolved or not?
+  - After the model fit, write down your results and check to see if the previous issue has been rectified.
-**Class distribution: **
-  - Examine the current class distribution in the training dataset
-  - Which class has the least number of samples?
+**** Examine the current class distribution in the training dataset - Which class has the fewest number of samples?
-  - Which classes dominate the data in terms of the proportionate number of samples?
+  - Which classes have the greatest proportion of samples in the data?
-**Handling class imbalances:**
-  - Rectify class imbalances present in the training dataset with Augmentor library.
+**Handling class imbalances:** Using the Augmentor package, correct class imbalances in the training dataset.
 **Model Building & training on the rectified class imbalance data:**
   - Create a CNN model, which can accurately detect 9 classes present in the dataset.
 While building the model rescale images to normalize pixel values between (0,1).
   - Choose an appropriate optimiser and loss function for model training